 COUHES may accept proof of human subject training from some other institutions.

-The Principal Investigator and/or Faculty Sponsor are responsible for ensuring that all study personnel are trained, and that any person whose training has lapsed no longer participates in the research and is removed as study personnel.
+The Principal Investigator and Faculty Sponsor must manage the status of all personnel involved in their exempt research in COUHES Connect, such as adding and removing personnel.
+Principal Investigator and Faculty Sponsor are responsible for ensuring that all study personnel are trained, and that any person whose training has lapsed no longer participates in the research and is removed as study personnel.